Everything You Need to Know About Emotional Support Cats

 If you have a mental or emotional disability and wish to include an emotional support cat in your treatment plan, consider these breeds:

 Maine Coon cats also make great feline companions and emotional support cats.
-They are very active, easy to train, and extremely intelligent.
-They are also known for developing deep relationships with their owners, which is an ideal quality for support cats.
+They are active, easy to train, and extremely intelligent.
+They are also known for developing deep relationships with their owners, which is ideal for emotional support cats.

 The Russian Blue cat breed is intelligent, easy to love, and extremely quiet.
 While they are less demanding than other felines, Russian Blues are very affectionate toward their owners.
 These are classic family cats, as well as ideal emotional support cats.

-Persians are one of the more beautiful breeds.
+Persians are one of the more visually appealing breeds.
 They have lush coats (that require significant grooming) and unique faces.
 Persian cats are very gentle and quiet, making them an excellent breed for those suffering from anxiety, extreme stress, or PTSD.

 Manx are commonly known for not having tails.
-Beyond that, the Max cat breed is intelligent, playful, and quite gentle. don’t have tails.
-They love to interact with their owners and tend to attach themselves to a single member of the family.
+Beyond that, the Manx cat breed is intelligent, playful, and quite gentle.
+They love interacting with their owners and tend to attach themselves to a single family member.
 With a loyal and endearing nature, the Manx breed makes for the perfect support cat.

 The Bengal breed is active and independent.
-But they are also very intelligent and athletic.
+But they are also intelligent and athletic.
 Bengals are not as cuddly as other breeds but still require some attention every now and then.
-Most enjoy being outside and some will even go for walks on a leash with their owners!
+Most enjoy being outside, and some will even go for walks on a leash with their owners!